ISAITB/gitb/README.md

 The Interoperability Test Bed is a service offered by the European Commission’s DIGIT for the **conformance testing** of IT systems.
 It approaches conformance testing by means of scenario-based test cases expressed in the [GITB Test Description Language (TDL)](https://www.itb.ec.europa.eu/docs/tdl/latest/), that defines test steps implemented using built-in capabilities or by orchestration of [extension services](https://www.itb.ec.europa.eu/docs/services/latest/).

-Besides the test engine itself, the Test Bed also provides a rich user interface that can be used to customise the conformance testing setup and how it is made available to the eventual users and systems that will be testing.
+Test cases typically involve **message exchanges** with a system under test, with **validation** of individual messages and the overall conversation, but also steps including control flow, user interactions, and arbitrary processing of test session data.
+Besides the test engine itself, the Test Bed also provides a **rich user interface** for administrators and testers, as well as a **REST API** and **webhooks** for integrations and automation workflows.

 DIGIT operates its own [Test Bed instance](https://www.itb.ec.europa.eu/itb/) shared by several projects, but also makes available all software as components (shared as public Docker images) that can be installed and used locally.